KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 This model was created using a Convolutional Network consisting of 6 convolutional layers, which have a ReLU activation layer between them, before a Max Pooling Layer and a Fully Connected section which consists of 3 Linear layers.

-As demonstrated in the figures @fig:distortionsc, @fig:distortionsm, and @distortions:v, the distortion unit adds a huge amount to the intensity of all frequencies, with a bias toward the mid ranges.
+As demonstrated in the figures @fig:distortionsc, @fig:distortionsm, and @fig:distortionsv, the distortion unit adds a huge amount to the intensity of all frequencies, with a bias toward the mid ranges.
 This behaviour is captured fairly well by the model.
 Figure @fig:distortion also demonstrates that the amplitude boost is also learned by the model.

 ![Distortion after 30000 iterations over the dataset](images/distortion.png){#fig:distortion width=6in height=4.5in}